jquery/learn.jquery.com/CONTRIBUTING.md

 8. Go to your fork on GitHub and submit a new [pull request](https://help.github.com/articles/using-pull-requests).

-For more advice on managing your fork and submitting pull requests to jQuery Foundation, read our [Committs and Pull Requests](http://contribute.jquery.org/commits-and-pull-requests/) guide.
+For more advice on managing your fork and submitting pull requests to jQuery Foundation, read our [Commits and Pull Requests](http://contribute.jquery.org/commits-and-pull-requests/) guide.

 ### Adding A New Article